chtgupta/QRUtils-Android/qrview/README.md

 * **Customizable:** Can play around with colours, error correction levels and more

 ## Demo Video
+Click on the thumbnail below to watch demo video

 <a href="https://youtu.be/VGcbVXD85SM" target="_blank"><img src="../img/thumbnail-qrview.png"
 alt="Loading thumbnail, please wait..." width="85%" border="10" /></a>